-It is not often that you can write about how the phone calls can be made better but on this occasion I can.
+It is not often that you can write about how the phone calls can be made better but on this occasion, I can.

 Since the iPhone 5S not much has changed with the camera.
 The only new feature to come to the camera of the iPhone 6 is that Panorama photographs can now be taken in 43 megapixels.

-The iPhone 6 Plus however, has one feature better than the iPhone 6 here - optical image stabilisation.
+The iPhone 6 Plus, however, has one feature better than the iPhone 6 here - optical image stabilisation.

 With video recording, the iPhone 6 and iPhone 6 Plus can record at up to 240 frames per second as well as 120 frames per second.
 The iPhone 5S however can only record at up to 120 frames per second.
 This frame rate is reserved for the 'Slo-mo video' functionality.

-One of the biggests hypes about the iPhone 6 was the inclusion of a technology called NFC (although it was more or less about how Apple Pay will work that got the hype rather than the technology behind it).
+One of the biggest hypes about the iPhone 6 was the inclusion of a technology called NFC (although it was more or less about how Apple Pay will work that got the hype rather than the technology behind it).
 NFC or Near Field Communication is a short-range wireless standard that can be implemented in a specific way allowing point-to-point transactions in a secure and fast manner.

 Contactless payment uses NFC on credit and debit cards

 Debit and credit cards are also being issued in the UK with NFC technology embedded into the integrated chip of the card.
-Not only does this method reduce the need for a PIN number, making transactions easier, it also eliminates the wear of the chip on the card by reducing the amount of times it needs to be inserted into any machine.
+Not only does this method reduce the need for a PIN number, making transactions easier, but it also eliminates the wear of the chip on the card by reducing the number of times it needs to be inserted into any machine.
 With NFC, a simple touch is all that is required in order to pay.

 Unfortunately, this has not yet been announced in the UK and support is still limited to the US.

 The iPhone 6 and iPhone 6 Plus also feature a barometer.
 This permits them to measure atmospheric pressure.
 A sensor like this has been found also in the Samsung Galaxy Nexus.
-It's purpose in the iPhone 6 is to help obtain a GPS position faster.
+Its purpose in the iPhone 6 is to help obtain a GPS position faster.